textileio/community/docs/powergate/ffs.md

 ## FFS Instance

-The FFS API is scoped to one or a set of Filecoin wallet addresses.
+The FFS API is scoped to one or more Filecoin wallet addresses.
 So to start accessing the FFS API, you must init a new instance at which time the Powergate will:

 1. Create a new default wallet address for the FFS Instance.
+You can configure the Powergate to automatically fund new wallets from a master address.
 2. Create a new API token linked to the FFS Instance.
 3. Enable access to the FFS API through the use of the supplied token.